bitnami/containers/bitnami/dokuwiki/README.md

 # Bitnami package for DokuWiki

+## Deprecation Notice

+The DokuWiki container will no longer be released in our catalog, but already released container images will still persist in the registries.

 ## What is DokuWiki?

 > DokuWiki is a standards-compliant wiki optimized for creating documentation.
 Designed to be simple to use for small organizations, it stores all data in plain text files so no database is required.